samuelkhong/Gitlet/README.md

 # Gitlet
 is an implementation of a version-control system.
+It was a project inspired by CS61B's Gitlet Project.
 Gitlet is executed through a command-line interface.
 It allows multiple developers to work on the same project simultaneously, managing different versions of the code and merging their changes seamlessly.
 Gitlet helps maintain a history of code revisions, making it easy to roll back to previous states and ensure a reliable and collaborative development process.